-A lifetime of eating the typical Western diet, which is high in saturated fat, usually results in high cholesterol levels.
-In her younger years, a woman’s body doesn’t show the effects of the abuse as quickly, but by age 50, blood test results may be shocking.
+Since modern eating styles are high in saturated fat, it usually results in high cholesterol levels.
+In the younger years, a woman’s body doesn’t show the effects of this dietary abuse as quickly, but by age 50, blood test results may be shocking.

-Eating food high in saturated fat also adds kilograms over the years.
-According to the Mayo Clinic, a woman can stop and reverse the ill effects of an unhealthy diet at any age by choosing to eat low-fat healthy food.
+Eating food high in saturated fat also adds kilograms over the years, but luckily with the right dietary changes you can stop and reverse the ill effects of an unhealthy diet at any age.

-Excess weight is often a problem for women as they age.
-Excess kilograms are not put on overnight.
-Instead, they accumulate gradually.
+Excess kilograms are not put on overnight, but accumulated gradually.
 An average gain of only 2.5kg a year starting in a woman’s 20s or 30s translates into serious obesity by the time she’s 50.

 Most women struggle to lose weight, because they don’t realise that a healthy digestive system is of major importance if you are serious about weight loss.
 We therefore urge you to first address any digestive health issues before attempting any weight loss plan or new diet.
 If you get bloated when eating certain foods or if you struggle with constipation, it is sure signs that you might have digestive health issues.